SAP-archive/xf-addons/installation/marketing.md

 ### Troubleshooting

-If the events are not being delivered to Kyma, it's possible that the event channel is not active.
-This can occur the Marketing system was not able to connect to Kyma for a period of time.
+If Kyma does not receive Events, it's possible that the Event channel is not active.
+This can occur if the SAP Marketing system was not able to connect to Kyma for a period of time.
 Follow the steps below to check the status of the connection.

-1. Goto **Communication Management** > **Maintain Communication Arrangement**.
+1. Go to **Communication Management** > **Maintain Communication Arrangement**.
-2. Open the Communication Arrangement that was created earlier for Communication Scenario SAP_COM_0092
+2. Open the Communication Arrangement created for Communication Scenario SAP_COM_0092.
-3. Click **Check Connection** to test the connectivity
+3. Click **Check Connection** to test the connectivity.
-4. If the status shows as inactive, click the **Edit** button and save the Communication Arrangement then test the connection again.
+4. If the status shows as `inactive`, click the **Edit** button and save the Communication Arrangement.
+5. Test the connection again.

 ![Check Connection](assets/check-connection.png)